PhilLAL/waltz-docs/docs/index.md

 <a href="http://www.waltz-controls.space"><img src="images/logo_Waltz.png" style="background-color: transparent;" data-recalc-dims="1"></a>

-A general purpose Tango web application that provide the interface between the Tango control system and the scientific users who define and calibrate their experiments.
-It first had a name of TangoWebapp but on the Tango Users Meeting 32 during the voting it gained its name as Waltz.
-So if you find something about TangoWebapp just know that it is the same project.
+A general purpose web application that provide the interface between the control system and the scientific users who define and calibrate their experiments.

 Waltz was designed as a platform on top of which web application was built.
 The reason of developing the application was the idea to give some “freedom” to the beamline scientists, e.g. to give: